POSTED BY December 1, 2011 COMMENTS (88)ON

 4. Some banks/insurance companies’ CEO has an escalation department of their own.
 So if you can find their email id or guess their email id, just copy them in.
 Their secretary will check it and probably your complaint will be heard quickly.

 5. Prevention is the only cure.
 Life’s too short to waste time talking to customer care.
 Avoid such situations.

-You can reach Ankur at ankur @ akosha.com.
-Ankur is a graduate of National Law School of India, Bangalore and worked at a corporate law firm before starting Akosha.
+You can reach Ankur at Ankur @ akosha.com.
+Ankur is a graduate of the National Law School of India, Bangalore and worked at a corporate law firm before starting Akosha.
 I am sure your Consumer Complaints will be solved